Christopher Surdak, President & CEO

 1. From the Mall to the Mortuary: The Retailer Apocalypse Continues

-Call me Captain Obvious, but the die-off of major retail merchandisers will not only continue in 2017, it will accelerate.
+Call me Captain Obvious, but the die-off of quick hit casino slots - free slot machines games will not only continue in 2017, it will wheres the gold online real money.
 E-commerce juggernaut Amazon maintains its relentless assault on traditional retailers, and is likely to double its revenues over the next three years.
 I’m not certain which brick-and-mortar stores will die, but Sears/K-Mart, JCPenney’s and Macy’s are all ripe for financial failure.
-Additionally, there are scores of retail specialists that are in financial hospice, such as Men’s Warehouse, Walgreen’s and Office Depot.
+Additionally, there are scores of retail specialists that are in financial hospice, such as Men’s Warehouse, Walgreen’s and .
 Even retail Goliath Walmart continues to ‘rationalize’ its inventory of stores; with a wave of additional closing being anticipated.

 What does this have to do with Big Data?
 Everything, actually.
 Amazon is a data company that happens to sell stuff to consumers, rather than a retailer that uses data.
 Amazon is a full-on digital company that uses data to completely out-compete traditional analogs.